MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

 ## Overview of the day

-Today we need to understand servers.
-In particular stateless and stateful servers.
-In the second part of the day we are going to look at the steps to render our Restaurant data in a browser.
+Today we are going to build a web server.
+In particular we want to understand the difference between static and dynamic content.
+We are going to set up a simple express server, and also use some templating to create dynamic content.

 ----